 The many responsibilities of an arts administrator include developing budgets, planning events and performances, negotiating contracts and developing community interest in the organization.
 An arts administrator directs the hiring and training of personnel and devises their schedules and task assignments.
 Those employed by non-profit organizations are in charge of organizing fund-raising events and enlisting financial supporters.
 Additionally, arts administrators are expected to conduct grant research, apply for grants and disburse acquired funding.

 The U.S. Bureau of Labor Statistics (BLS) classifies arts administrators as art directors.
-As a whole, job opportunities for these professionals are expected to grow approximately 2% between 2014 and 2024.
+As a whole, job opportunities for these professionals are expected to grow approximately 1% between 2018 and 2028.
 This does not apply to all types of organizations, however.
 For example, opportunities are expected to increase for advertising, public relations and special services; motion picture and video industries; and specialized design services.
-Meanwhile, the publishing industry is expected to show little change in its need for employees over the decade (www.bls.gov).
+Meanwhile, the publishing industry is expected to decrease in its need for employees over the decade (www.bls.gov).

 Since business operations such as finance, accounting, marketing and personnel management are key parts of an arts administrator's skills, those with this background and experience will find they qualify for similar management positions in organizations not related to the arts, such as human resource management or production management.